SPROUTS GREENHOUSE 1-800-479-3572

 Picture

 Honeycrisp Apples are one of America’s favorites thanks to their crisp, crunchy exterior and delectably juicy interior.
+Excellent storage life, up to 7 months.
+Ripens in mid season but stores like a late season variety.

 RIPENS SEPTEMBER